Red Velvet Cupcakes With Cream Cheese Frosting

 Substitutions

-- Red food coloring -> red gel or beet powder
+- Red food coloring -> beet powder or natural red food coloring

-- Blue star sprinkles -> fresh blueberries or blue sanding sugar
+- Blue star sprinkles -> blue sanding sugar or blue popping candy

 Tips